zilibobi/luau-tree.nvim/README.md

 # luau-tree.nvim
-A 100% Lua HTTP/1.1 server for bringing your Roblox DataMode into Neovim.
+Luau-tree is a 100% Lua HTTP/1.1 server for bringing your Roblox DataModel into Neovim.

 ## Installation
-Use a package manager of your choice or install
+Use a package manager of your choice or clone this repo yourself.
 Here is an example using [lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua